Questions & Answers

 HMA pavements have distinct advantages over other paving materials when driving in inclement weather.

-HMA pavements are impervious to de-icing salts and chemicals and is unaffected by winter road safety maintenance.
+HMA pavements are impervious to de-icing salts and chemicals and are unaffected by winter road safety maintenance.

 HMA pavements can be designed so that water drains through the surface layer of the pavement, thus reducing splash and tire spray and increasing tire-road contact during wet weather.
 These mixes are called Open-Graded Friction Courses and have now become the standard wearing surface for Alabama’s interstate highway.